spautz/dynamic-selectors/README.md

 ## What is this?

-A "selector" is a memoized function to compute derived data from state.
-[Reselect](https://github.com/reduxjs/reselect) is a popular selector library: their ["motivation" section](https://github.com/reduxjs/reselect#motivation-for-memoized-selectors) explains why you might want to use selectors.
+Selectors are memoized functions that transform data -- like computing a derived value from state -- which only re-run when their dependencies change.
+[Reselect](https://github.com/reduxjs/reselect) is a popular selector library: their ["motivation" section](https://github.com/reduxjs/reselect#motivation-for-memoized-selectors) is a good introduction.

-**"Dynamic selectors" look and work more like plain functions.** There is no up-front registration to connect selectors together, you can pass arguments to them, and they work within `if` blocks and loops.
+_"Dynamic selectors" are built like plain functions._ There is no up-front registration to connect selectors together, you can pass arguments to them, and they can be called within `if` blocks and loops.

 This may be used with a state library like Redux, or on its own as a general memoization util.